charite/charite.github.io/index.md

 **Welcome!**

-The CBCB is located at the Institute for Medical Genetics and Human Genetics at Charité-Universitätsmedizin Berlin.
+The CBCB is located at the Institute for Medical Genetics and Human Genetics at <a href="http://www.charite.de" target="_new1">Charité-Universitätsmedizin Berlin</a>.
 We develop algorithms and applications in the field of the Human Phenotype Ontology, Gene Ontology, Phenotypic Analysis, Machine Learning, and modeling of biological networks with the tools of linear algebra and graph theory.